How to Make Plywood Look Good (10+ Ways in 2023)

 7. Texture the Surface

-Texturing plywood so it looks like barn wood is another way to boost its appearance.
+Texturing plywood is another way to boost its appearance.

 However, transforming plywood in this way can be both time-consuming and expensive.